cwise24/snopsy/docs/module2/7_pipeline.rst

        expire_in: 2 days

-Now it's time to push and create this repository with the new CI file to begin pipeline execution
+It is time to push and create this repository with the new CI file to begin pipeline execution

 ::